rroyalty/commerce-back-end/README.md

 To install the application locally:
 1. Clone the Repository to your local device and navigate to the folder in your terminal.
+2. Input appropriate credentials into your .env file.
-2. Using your Terminal, run `npm install` in the directory of the cloned repository.
+3. Using your Terminal, run `npm install` in the directory of the cloned repository.
-3. Using your Terminal, run `mysql -u *username* -p` in the directory of the cloned repository.
+4. Using your Terminal, run `mysql -u *username* -p` in the directory of the cloned repository.
-4. Input your password for your MySQL database when prompted.
+5. Input your password for your MySQL database when prompted.
-5. Using your Terminal, run `node seeds/index.js` to seed your database.
+6. Using your Terminal, run `node seeds/index.js` to seed your database.
-6. Input your database credentials.
+7. Input your database credentials.
-7. Using your Terminal, run `nodemon index`.
+8. Using your Terminal, run `nodemon index`.
-8. Using Postman, experiment with API commands using the host `http://localhost:3001/`
+9. Using Postman, experiment with API commands using the host `http://localhost:3001/`

 ---
 <a name="Usage"></a>